Last Updated on

-Deworming medicine for kids varies based on your kid’s age and type of worms they are infected with.
+Deworming medicine for kids varies based on your kid’s age and the type of worms he is infected with.

-- Treatment for tapeworms is dealt with using oral medication such as such as praziquantel (Biltricide).
+- Treatment for tapeworms is dealt with using oral medication such as praziquantel (Biltricide).
 This medicine paralyses and dissolves the tapeworm, which is later on passed through stool.

 - Infection by roundworm is treated using mebendazole (Vermox, Emverm) and albendazole (Albenza).
 Results of effective treatment become visible after a few weeks, and it is recommended to visit your doctor for another diagnosis after the completion of treatment to make sure that deworming is done thoroughly.

 - Make sure you set a nutritious, balanced diet for your kid, including fruits and vegetables every day.

 - Ginger, garlic should be included in the diet.

 - Unhygienic food and water, especially from outside, should be avoided.

 How to Prevent Your Kids From Getting Worms?

 Prevention is always better than treatment.
 There are several ways through which your kid can get infected by intestinal worms such as playing in infested dirt, grass, and sand, consuming food from unhygienic places or by coming in contact with people who are already infested with worms.
 Below are a few points of prevention against worms: